mkobuolys/flutter_deck/README.md

 - ⚙️ Define a global configuration once and override it per slide if needed.
 - 🚀 Predictable API to access the slide deck state and its methods from anywhere in the app.
 - 📦 Out of the box slide templates, widgets, transitions and controls.
-- 🎨 Light and dark theme support.
+- 🎨 Custom theming and light/dark mode support.

 ## Installation 💻